 Don’t leave the home unoccupied through a winter as a control measure.
 Bed bugs have adapted to the unpredictable habits of humans.
 If given time to go dormant—for example, in a vacation cabin that slowly gets cooler, then cold over fall and winter—bed bugs can survive, living without a meal for many months while waiting for humans to return.
 The quick penetration of killing cold (or heat) is the key to any temperature treatment.

-Don’t sleep with a light on.
+Don’t bother sleeping with a light on.
 Bed bugs feed when hosts are inactive.
 Usually that’s when it’s dark—but they’ll feed under lights if they’re hungry.

 Don’t sleep in a different room.
 Bed bugs will move to a neighboring room if they can’t find food.
 And they can live months between meals.
 Sleeping in a different room, staying at a hotel, or moving in with friends won’t solve the problem.
-And the chances of carrying the bugs to a new place are good.
+And the chances of carrying the bugs to a new place are high.
 Keep sleeping in your bed.
-If you have awful reactions to the bites, try to get someone to sleep in the bed.
+To be safe from bed bug bites, you can "Make Your Bed an Island".

 Don’t throw a bed bug-infested mattress away and buy a new mattress.
 Buying a new mattress won’t solve the problem.
 Bed bugs hide in more than just mattresses.
 New mattresses might be transported in the same trucks that pick up used and possibly contaminated ones.
 If you need a new mattress, wait until the infestation is eliminated before buying a new one.
 (Remember: A bed bug-proof mattress and box-spring encasement kept in place for 1 ½ years will starve them to death.
 Inspect often for torn spots in the encasement (and evidence of bed bugs).